Choose a category to quickly find what you need.

 No. If you need your sample, we’ll retrieve it for free.
 You will only be responsible for any costs associated with transporting the biological material to the approved medical facility.

-Your storage fee is covered by your monthly subscription.
-If you’re a one-time payer, lifetime storage is included in your initial payment.
+Your storage fee is covered by your subscription.

 Nothing will happen to your sample if you miss a payment.
 We will continue to contact you for payment for 60 days.
 If you have not paid for more than 60 days, GoodCell reserves the right to gain ownership of your sample.